nus-cs2030s/2021-s2/docs/07-static-field.md

 Another example is the method `sqrt()` that computes the square root of a given number.  `sqrt` is a general function that is not associated with any object as well.

 A solution to this is to associate these _global_ values and functions with a _class_ instead of with an _object_.
 For instance.
 Java predefines a [`java.lang.Math`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Math.html) class[^1] that is populated with constants `PI` and `E` (for Euler's number $e$), along with a long list of mathematical functions.
 To associate a method or a field with a class in Java, we declare them with the `static` keyword.
-We can additionally add a keyword `final` to indicate that the value of the field will not change[^2].
+We can additionally add a keyword `final` to indicate that the value of the field will not change and `public` to indicate that the field is accessible from outside the class.
+In short, the combination of `public static final` modifiers is used for constant values in Java.

 [^1]: The class `Math` is provided by the package `java.lang` in Java.
 A package is simply a set of related classes (and interfaces, but I have not told you what is an interface yet).
 To use this class, we need to add the line `import java.lang.Math` at the beginning of our program.

-[^2]: A `final` method refers to a method that cannot be _overridden_.
-Do not worry for now if you don't understand what overriding a method means.

 ```Java
 class Math {